Conformal prediction with local weights: randomization enables local guarantees: Theoretical guarantees

 Term 1 has to do with the regularity of the distribution $P_X$.
 In particular, if $f_X(x)$ is continuous and positive at $x=x_0$, then $r_n\to 0$ implies that Term 1 converges to $1$ as $n\to\infty$.
 Term 2 has to do with the set $B$ that we are conditioning on---we need our localization (controlled by $h_n$) to be sufficiently strong for ensuring coverage conditional on $X_{n+1}\in B$ (and this event's probability is controlled by $r_n$).
 In particular, if we choose $h_n,r_n$ such that $h_n/r_n\to 0$, then Term 2 is vanishing as $n\to \infty$.
 To summarize, we have seen that in this setting, the following asymptotic result applies: \begin{corollary} Under the notation and assumptions defined above, if $r_n\to 0$ and $h_n/r_n\to 0$, then

-\end{corollary} We remark that under some additional smoothness assumptions, we can also derive asymptotic test conditional coverage of the form \eqref{eqn:test_conditional_coverage} under this setting---that is, pointwise coverage, which conditions on $X_{n+1}=x_0$, rather than $X_{n+1}\approx x_0$ as in the result above.
+\end{corollary} We remark that under some additional smoothness assumptions, we can also derive asymptotic test-conditional coverage of the form \eqref{eqn:test_conditional_coverage} under this setting---that is, pointwise coverage, which conditions on $X_{n+1}=x_0$, rather than $X_{n+1}\approx x_0$ as in the result above.
 We defer the theorem and its proof to the Appendix \ref{app:asymptotic_test_conditional}.